Definition of Risk/Reward Ratio

-The Risk/Reward Ratio is measured by trader/investor for the level of risk taken on investment against the level of income and growth achieved on investment.
+The Risk/Reward Ratio is measured by the trader/investor for the level of risk taken on investment against the level of income and growth achieved on investment.
 The ratio measures probability and level of profit against probability and level of loss taken by the investor.

 Every trader/investor according to his /her risk appetite generally decides the Risk/Reward ratio.
 In general high risk result in high reward but there is an investment option where this statement is not true.
 This ratio helps the investor to make the decision of investment from investment options depending on the level of returns against the level of risk involved in case investment does not move in the expected direction.